-Once you switch to cashew milk, you’ll never go back to almond milk—it’s just so much easier.
+I’ll give you two reasons why once you try cashew milk, you’ll never go back to almond milk.

 Why This Recipe is the Best

-• Zero Waste – Unlike almond milk, no straining required—no leftover pulp to deal with.
+- Zero Waste – Unlike almond milk, no straining required—no leftover pulp or bags to deal with.

 Ingredient Substitutions & Variations

-• More Flavor?
-Try adding a pinch of cinnamon or nutmeg for a cozy twist.
+- More Flavor?
+Try adding a pinch of cinnamon or turmeric for a cozy twist.

 How to Make the Best Cashew Milk